 Free Sites For Video Background Music

-In the free category, we have three recommendations which are:
+In the free category, we have three recommendations:

 To access this music library, go to your YouTube Studio dashboard and click on Audio Library on the left menu.

 While it’s great that YouTube has a free music library, there are a few drawbacks that you should be aware of such as:

-- Due to YouTube’s popularity, a lot of people are already using these tracks.
+- A lot of people are already using these tracks on their YouTube videos.

 Free Music Archive has a huge range of audio tracks.
-The search functionality and the way they categorize their content makes it really easy to find exactly what you’re looking for!
+The search functionality and the way they categorize their content makes it really easy to find what you’re looking for!

 Paid Sites For Video Background Music

-Paid platforms give you access to much bigger catalogs of music, often with higher-quality tracks and better search functionality to help you find exactly what you’re looking for.
+Paid platforms give you access to a much larger music library.
+They often have higher-quality tracks and better search functionality to help you find exactly what you’re looking for.

-At Primal Video, we’ve been using Artlist for a long time because, like Epidemic Sound, they also have an extensive catalogue of music, good search functionality, and a well-priced offer.
+We love Artlist because they have an extensive catalogue of music, good search functionality, and a well-priced subscription.

 Artlist has a super simple subscription model which is another reason why we love it.
 You only need to pay a single fee and that gives you access to pretty much everything.